c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 ## Setting Up Vim

 The exam workstation includes __VSCodium__.
 However, every exam task requires you to connect to a remote node via SSH, and VSCodium is __not__ available on those remote machines.
-Therefore, the best approach is ~~unfortunately~~ to use Vim.
+Therefore, the best approach is to use Vim (unfortunately).

 The following settings provide a much better editing experience for Kubernetes YAML manifests.